pyOpenSci/python-package-guide/_sources/tutorials/1-installable-code.md.txt

 You are now ready to install (and build) your Python package!

-Let’s try it out.
+While you can do this using hatch, we are going to use pip for this lesson, so you can see how to install your tool into your preferred environment.

-- First open your preferred shell (Windows users may be using something like gitbash) and `cd` into your project directory
+- First open your preferred shell (Windows users may be using something like gitbash) and `cd` into your project directory if you are not already there.
 - Activate the Python environment that you wish to use.
-- Finally run `python -m pip install -e .`
+- Run `python -m pip install -e .`

 :::{todo}
 Add this back in when the lesson is published